friday963/aws-security-specialty-notes/README.md

         - Regex pattern sets: A collection of regex that you can use in a rule statement.
         - Match: statements compare web request or origin against conditions you provide.
 5. AWS Shield
-    - Protects agains DDOS attacks.
+    - Protects against DDOS attacks.
     - Protects web applications, always running, does in line mitigation.
     - Minimizes down time and latency.
     - Two tiers: Standard and Advanced.